lunanerdderg/Reefbackend/.github/README.md

 * Implement cross-platform 7zip
 * Implement cross-platform tar
 * Implement `help` command
 * Possibly create a Windows version?
 No promises.
-(Likelihood of Mac version is 5% and rising with each cross-platform addition.)
+(Likelihood of Mac version is 5%, but rising with each cross-platform addition.)

 # Finished: